University of Southern Queensland: Springfield campus

 The university's Springfield campus is located at Springfield, a suburb of approximately 30 km southwest of Brisbane CBD, 1 hour from the Gold Coast, and about 20 minutes from Ipswich CBD.
 Springfield's public transportation includes bus services and a return train to Brisbane CBD.
 Serving as a hub for digital production and performance, the campus offers a range of undergraduate and postgraduate programs and includes a radio station, science and engineering laboratories, a television studio with spaces for rehearsal, collaborative teaching rooms, a fitness and recreation centre, an auditorium, and on-campus accommodation.
 The campus's flight simulator is helpful for aviation students to replicate both normal and abnormal scenarios of a flight with checks and procedures applied to airline pilots.
 Phoenix Radio at the Springfield campus is an online community radio station that serves the Greater Ipswich region and also provides training for students enrolled in the Bachelor of Applied Media program.
+In 2026, the campus became home to Australia's first industry-accessible cryogenic measurement laboratory, the Quantum Cryo Lab, supporting the development and testing of next-generation quantum technologies.

-Stanthorpe hub
+Inala University Study Hub

-The university operates a study hub with study spaces, computers internet, and printers available.
-The hub is located within the Queensland College of Wine Tourism which is also owned and operated by the university.
+The university operates the Inala University Study Hub with study spaces, computers internet, and printers available.
+The hub is located at Level 1, 20 Wirraway Parade in Inala.